carlos8f/haredis/README.md

 function createClient([host/port array], options)
 ```

-The first argument can be an array of hosts (using default port), an array of
+The first argument can be an array of hosts (using default port), ports (using
-ports (using localhost), or a colon-separated string (i.e., `1.2.3.4:6379`).
+localhost), or colon-separated strings (i.e., `1.2.3.4:6379`). **haredis** will
-**haredis** will attempt to connect to all of these servers.
+attempt to connect to all of these servers.

 `options` corresponds to the same options you would pass
 [node_redis](https://github.com/mranney/node_redis). **haredis**